salmonkarp/tp/docs/UserGuide.md

 * If no `field` is specified, the default sorting field is `name`.
 * The sorting is done in ascending order.

+**Expected Output:**<br>
+The person list will be reordered according to your chosen field.

 Examples:
 * `sort name` sorts the person list in alphabetical order of names.
 * `sort grade` sorts the person list in descending order of average grades.
 * `sort attendance` sorts the person list in descending order of attendance percentage.
 * `sort tutorial` sorts the person list in ascending order of tutorial group numbers.

+**Warnings:**
+* Sorting only affects the current displayed list, not the underlying data.
+* If you enter an invalid field, the command will default to sorting by name.

 ### Exiting the program : `exit`